john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

-## Or use an adapter to modify the orginal and set back again.
+## Or use an adapter to modify the orginal and reset back again.
 When you use an adapter, you are effectively using a brute force method to maintain function purity.
 In the example below, we first create copies of the original books variable from outside the function and the local copy of books for inside our adapter.
 Then, we run the ```sortBooksByName``` so we can finally get the newly ordered book list.
 Then, we restore the original order back to the original outside ```books``` variable.
 And last, we can now return ```newBooks```.
 ```JavaScript
   function getBooksByName() {